@@@@@@@@@@@@@@@@@@@@@@ @@ under construction

 Adjectives are similar to their English counterparts.
 Adjectives never change their form.
 In NOXILO, there are

 no articles such as 'a', 'an', and 'the' in English.
-Here, lerners are advised to momorize two demonstrative
+Adjectives are placed immediately before nouns and pronouns.

-adjectives 'TO' (pronounced [to] not [tu:], 'this' in English), and BOI ([boi], 'that').
+Here, lerners are advised to momorize two demonstrative adjectives 'TO' (pronounced [to] not [tu:], 'this' in English),

-š Adverbs
+š Adverbs

 Adverbs are similar to their English counterparts.
 Like adjectives, adverbs never change their form.

-š Modification Agents
+š Modification Agents

-‚l‚‚„‚‰‚†‚‰‚ƒ‚‚”‚‰‚‚Ž Agents ( MA ) are 2-, 3-, or 4-letter-word with either A, I, U, or E beginning .
+‚l‚‚„‚‰‚†‚‰‚ƒ‚‚”‚‰‚‚Ž Agents (MA) are 2-, 3-, or 4-letter-word with either A, I, U, or E beginning.
 MA always work with

-Noun, Pronoun, or Gerund, and the MA form modification phrase (adjective phrase or adverb ‚‚ˆ‚’‚‚“‚…) to modify
+Nouns, Pronouns, Gerunds, or Verbs, and MAs form modification phrase (adjective phrase or adverb ‚‚ˆ‚’‚‚“‚…) to modify

 other words.
 There are some 90 MAs.
 Adding a letter 'L' at the end of MA in Mode I, you have the MA in Mode II